vtexdocs/help-center-content/docs/faq/en/error-404-when-trying-to-cancel-order.md

 ---
-title: Error 404 when trying to cancel order.
-What to do?
+title: 'Error 404 when trying to cancel order.
+What to do?'
 id: 7re22Xm5MswgmkgKiyiygE
 status: PUBLISHED
 createdAt: 2018-02-19T19:22:21.391Z